civicrm/civicrm-dev-docs/docs/documentation/style-guide.md

 ### Cross-references

-Don't use terms like "previous chapter", etc. because we may add or re-arrange chapters in the future.
-Instead, use a hyperlink to the chapter.
+Don't use terms like "previous chapter", etc. because we may add or re-arrange pages in the future.
+Instead, use a hyperlink to the page, or ideally to the specific section within the page.

 ### Hackable URLs